-Creative writing for arts-enriched schools and communities
+Creative writing for arts-enriched learning

 For concrete Arts in Education information regarding availability and remuneration visit my profile at NEFA’s CreativeGround.